RandomStudent0/CSCI4320_GroupProject/README.md

             }
 ```

---The XML file of that button above
+--The XML file of that button above--
 ```xml
     <Button
         android:id="@+id/buttonLogin" //This is the id of the button